Block on Trump's Asylum Ban Upheld by Supreme Court

 It's worth noting that itemized deductions might not be worth more than the standard deduction for you.
 You may also get stuck paying the alternative minimum tax if your deductions put you in a too-low tax bracket.

 Tax time isn't pleasant for anyone, but getting audited is even less fun.
-So don't ignore your tax responsibilities, even if you were unemployed in 2012.
+So don't ignore your tax responsibilities, even if you were unemployed last year.